UBC-Solar/sunlink/docs/API.md

 4. The `logMessage` field is a boolean that indicates whether the message was logged into a local file in the `logfiles` directory.
 This field is only populated when the `result` field is `'OK'`.
 5. The `error` field (in `PARSE_FAIL` responses) is a pretty printed description of the file, line, and what error occurred.
 This also traces back to the function at which this error occurred and the data that caused it.
 Note that it uses ANSI sequences to do the pretty printing.
 6. The `type` field is the type of message (CAN, GPS, or IMU currently).
-7. The `buffer` field is a string that contains the remaining data that was not parsed in the chunk.

 ## Parse message + write to production bucket